 Posthumus masquerades as a soldier in the Roman army that had invaded Britain, and the troops of the British King Cymbeline capture him.
 He is incarcerated awaiting trial when he falls asleep and dreams of the four ghosts of his deceased parents and two brothers who dance around in imitation of celestial orbits.
 They beseech the god Jupiter to intervene on his behalf, and with spectacular theatricality, Jupiter descends from the heavens seated on the back of an eagle, the Bird of Jove.

 He brings with him a tablet that morphs linguistically into a book, and lays it on Posthumus's breast.
-In 2001, the idea emerged that the godly gift is Galileo's book The Starry Messenger in which he announced observations of the four ghostly satellites of Jupiter.
-Others agree.
-The Diggeses engaged in telescopy long before 1610, and on the next page we speculate that the bard refers to the Jovian satellites in an earlier play.
+In 2001 and again in The Shakespeare Newsletter in 2003, I suggested that the godly gift is Galileo's book Sidereus Nuncius (The Starry Messenger) in which he announced observations of the four ghostly satellites of Jupiter.
+Thus the deity Jupiter is a "starry messenger."
+The Diggeses were telescopists long before 1610, and we wonder on the next page whether the bard refers to the Jovian satellites in an earlier play.